 Open Call 2020

-The International Forum’s Open Call is aimed at artists up to the age of 35 from all fields, especially directing, acting, stage design, costume design, dramaturgy, text production, music, video, performance, media, choreography and theatre education.
+The deadline for International Forum 2020 has now expired.
+The worldwide open call was aimed at artists up to the age of 35 from all fields, especially directing, acting, stage design, costume design, dramaturgy, text production, music, video, performance, media, choreography and theatre education.

 To the Open Call 2020

 Apart from the ten remarkable productions, each year the Theatertreffen invites 35 exciting emerging artists from all parts of the world to attend and reflect the festival, to exchange ideas and experiences across artistic and national boundaries and to search for progressive aesthetics for tomorrow in exclusive workshops.

 More than 200 artists from more than 44 nations responded to the Open Call published in the autumn of 2018.

 The International Forum has been running since 1965 (up until 1973 under the title “Begegnung junger Bühnenangehöriger – Meeting of Young Theatre Professionals” then until 2005 under the title “Internationales Forum junger Bühnenangehöriger – International Forum of Young Theatre Professionals”), making it the oldest permanently operating institution of its kind.